TheStormex/cart263/project2/README.txt

 the string of the spoken phrase is an array of words.
 Max 5 words.
 Speak out, then wait 1 second before the next one.
 Loop.

-3 screens: title, game, end

-simulates child viewing videos
-input: clicking, 3 options for videos timer for auto selecting the first option user can choose by themselves starts off nice looking, as more interactions, page gets corrupted disturbing noises, glitching looks, eventually all breaks down leading to ending ending with text advising parents caution regarding their children online
+starts off nice looking, as more interactions, page gets corrupted disturbing noises, glitching looks, eventually all breaks down leading to ending ending with text advising parents caution regarding their children online

 'Child-Friendly Videos Simulation 2020'
-Child's Mindscape (the whole page)
-Next video (overlaps the mindscape in the middle of the screen): table with names of videos the user can click on, an autoplay timer of 5 seconds mindscape starts off empty, first 10 or so videos are innocent and add trees, ponies, smiling sun, houses, etc. after the first 5, the bad keywords starts to be added in the choices, the player can avoid them by clicking on the not bad ones.
-With each choice after the 10th choice, the chance of bad keywords increase

 by the 10th choice, all choices include bad keywords. by last choice, all words in the titles are bad.
 When the last object (8th) becomes bad, all stops, disappears after 2 seconds go to the final screen

-the mindscape has its good contents be replaced by the bad contents and the voice has the learnt phrases by turned into the low pitched bad phrases

 sound of old computer boot up, static, reversed or distorted music replaces the Show and Tell song (from the animation)